Site visit & quote

 For ground-level domestic decking in your back garden, planning isn't required in most cases.
 For raised decks above 1.2m or anything visible from a public road, we'll flag if planning is needed and you can call your council to confirm.
 We don't do the planning paperwork itself.

 Free site visit.
 Honest take on timber vs. composite.
-Fixed-price quote.
+Detailed written quote.